BACK TO PART 4

 General information

-- The course runs for over six half-day sessions in a hybrid format (with some weeks in-person and some weeks online), every Friday morning 10am-1pm from Friday 12 January 2024
+- The course runs over six weekly three hour sessions in an online format, every Friday morning 10am-1pm from Friday 25 October to Friday 06 December

-- To ensure high contact, we’re recruiting a small cohort of no more than 35 – spaces are very limited
+- To ensure high contact, we’re recruiting a small cohort of no more than 40 – spaces are limited

 Get in touch about the course